Source Configuration Options

 couchbase.stream.from

-Controls when in history then connector starts streaming from.
+Controls when in the history the connector starts streaming from.

 • Type: string